kripakoth/JioProject/README.md

 # JioProject Automation Testing Using Selenium (Java)

+JioProject is developed by [Lavatech Technology](https://lavatechtechnology.com).
+This project is initiated by department of IT and is for the purpose of testing and education.

-Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
-Selenium specifically provides an infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/) — a platform and language-neutral coding interface compatible with all major web browsers.
+— a platform and language-neutral coding interface compatible with all major web browsers.